 -- hip places come and go more frequent than in other categories.

-Many of them have opening hours matching those of the cornershops -- closed on Sundays, in the evening, and often also on Saturday afternoons.
+Many of them have opening hours matching those of the cornershops – closed on Sundays, in the evening, and often also on Saturday afternoons.

 Near the university (Maxvorstadt)

 The streets near the university buildings in Maxvorstadt are a natural place to look for places offering organic food, and they've seen a lot of shops popping up and closing down.
 Two long-established, though very different eateries are worth a try, both located in Amalienstraße: the Mutter Erde grocery offering vegan meals and the Pommesboutique grill.
 The latter was one of the first places in town to take no compromises with regard to meat, but it is following a more laissez-faire approach when it comes to the veges and condiments.
 So you have to ask about the origin of the latter if you care.
 All the sausages, burger patties, köfte and other (minced) meat come from an organic farm in the vicinity, and you can choose from a huge range of sauces.
-If you prefer your fries chewy -- this is the place for you.
+If you prefer your fries chewy – this is the place for you.
 Sometimes the tables are a bit too greasy for my liking, but with a little luck you come along when they have live music.

 If you prefer your meat the Mexican way walk around the corner into Schellingstraße for Pureburrito, the second branch of a small climate-neutrally cooking local fast food chain serving burritos, tacos, and quesadillas.
 Unfortunately only pork and beef are organic, not the chicken, and you will find organic softdrinks of the Bionade brand in the fridge.
 There's another branch (much) farther up the street, near tube station Theresienstraße.
 All Pureburrito branches are closed on Sundays.

-To find organic food late on an evening out is a challenge in itself -- night birds usually do not tend to be picky about the origin of calories at this hour.
+To find organic food late on an evening out is a challenge in itself – night birds usually do not tend to be picky about the origin of calories at this hour.
 But if you enter the party zone Sonnenstraße (or spend an evening in one of the cinemas) the Bikini Mitte deli and bar comes to the rescue, conveniently located opposite a petrol station.
 During the day it's a decent, partially organic eatery offering bowls and sandwiches, usually made with organic veges, alongside organic soft drinks of the Proviant and Charitea brands.
 Bread and meat (apart from the occasional pulled pork) are not organic.
 Apart from Sunday the place keeps open until midnight, catering until the early hours Thursday through Sunday, and since the bar stocks locally produced organic gin, wodka and amaro (alongside a wide range of conventional spirits) your drinking can always be responsible.

 The place may be known as "Bon Valeur" to locals as this is its former name (and the name of the company running it).

-Another organic institution of old is Byoo near Isartor, formerly known as "Basic Bistro" which had to change name when the organic supermarket on the first floor opened its own self-service eatery.
-But claim the stairs to this 100 percent organic place run by a friendly Vietnamese family, their extremely tasty, perfectly spiced (vegan) Saigon soup is worth it!
+as "Basic Bistro" in 2010, changed its name to "Byoo" when the organic supermarket on the first floor opened its own self-service eatery and changed it once again following its 10th anniversary, but the general the concept has not changed much since.
+So climb the stairs to this 100 percent organic place run by a friendly Vietnamese family, their extremely tasty, perfectly spiced (vegan) Saigon soup is worth it!
 Vegans, vegetarians and omnivores are all catered for with a happy fusion cuisine, often with an oriental touch.
 If you can't decide for one of the usually two soups and six main courses on the daily changing menu you can still pick from the antipasti and salads bar.
 A family-friendly place they will happily heap a helping of a side dish on your plate if you ask.
-They usually do not offer dessert, instead have a freshly squeezed smoothie or an Italian-style coffee and cake, or simply a freshly brewed mint tea made from fresh herbs.
+They usually do not offer dessert, but you can have a freshly squeezed smoothie or an Italian-style coffee and cake, or simply a freshly brewed mint tea made from fresh herbs.
 Bring along your own jars if you you wish to take your food with you.